jarvisnn/Bubble-Blast-iOS-Game/README.md

-# BubbleBlast
+# Bubble Blast

 ### Another game for iPad, developed using Swift.
+No need to talk more about this game, as it is very popular and famous already.
 No special settings for this project, just put it in XCode, run and have fun :p

 Note: The project was developed using Swift 1 + Xcode 6. (not remember).
 Sadly it is not runnable with the newest Swift version.